Matteo0810/Matteo0810/README.md

 ## About me

 I'm Mattéo, I'm a french developer since my 13 years old.
-I love particulary web developement and I like use javascript frameworks.
+I love particulary web developement and I like using javascript frameworks.
 I also like animes and music.
 <a href="https://github.com/Lola0810">Suwaa</a> 💕

 ## about my skills 💻